-In 2021, we will still be dining at home—and we should all own a microplane, tiny tongs, a pan that can truly do it all, and a "spoonula."
+Stuff your loved ones' sausages with a microplane, tiny tongs, a pan that can truly do it all, a fancy seafood cracking set, and a "spoonula."

 Somekind has raised more than $200,000 for Australian restaurants through crowdfunded cookbooks.
 Now it's taking its mission to the US.

 In a world where everyone’s a chef, the most basic of basic knowledge has surprising value.